simonsmith/jquery.herotabs/README.md

 ```

 ### Accessing the constructor
-If for any reason you need to override or add your own methods then you can access the Herotabs prototype before initialising it.
+If for any reason you need to override or add your own methods then you can access the Herotabs prototype before initialising it:

 ```js
 var Herotabs = $.fn.herotabs.Herotabs;